hashimali90/nextjs-todo-application/README.md

-there are some issues regarding routing otherwise all the code is working
+there are some issues regarding routing and deployment otherwise all the code is working